 Maximum Solar System Size In Adelaide

-Adelaide households can install up to 5 kilowatts if they have single phase power or 30 kilowatts if they have 3 phase power.
+Adelaide households can install a system with up to a 10 kilowatt inverter (5kW export limit) if they have single phase power or 30 kilowatts with a 15kW export limit if they have 3 phase power.
 If you wish to install a system size greater than 10kW, Council permission will be required.
 These maximums are determined by inverter size, not the total capacity of the solar panels, so Adelaide households can install solar panels with a total capacity greater than the size of their inverter if they wish.
 This is called oversizing and is a quite common practice these days – in fact, it’s recommended and is explained in more detail below.
-Households can also install an inverter larger than 5kW, if it is export limited to 5kW.

 The Application Process In Adelaide